mike-roberts/angular-credit-cards/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { SampleModule } from 'angular-credit-cards';
+import { CreditCardModule } from 'angular-credit-cards';

 @NgModule({
   declarations: [